 - Blood counts and liver enzymes may need monitoring periodically.

-- NSAIDs should not be used in the last 3 months of pregnancy; always ask your doctor before using any medication during pregnancy.
+- Talk to your doctor if you are pregnant, intend to become pregnant, or breastfeeding.
+NSAIDs, such as etodolac should not be used in the last 3 months of pregnancy; always ask your doctor before using any medication during pregnancy.

 - Combining etodolac with alcohol may increase the risk of stomach ulcers or bleeding.